Overview

 Why am I seeing this fee ON MY INVOICE?

-What does the fee cover?
+What does the service cover?

-This flat $29 contribution goes toward:
+This $39 contribution goes toward:

-• FedEx customs clearance and disbursement/advancement fees
+• US customs clearance and disbursement/advancement fees

 • Our administrative costs to ensure smooth customs entry